-Have you ever had a peer tell you?
+Have you ever had someone tell you:

 "You're crazy!"